PADS NEEDS VOLUNTEERS TO HELP GIVE THE GIFT OF INDEPENDENCE THIS CHRISTMAS

 PADS is looking for people to help give the gift of independence this Christmas by volunteering their time as puppy-raisers.
 PADS’ puppy-raisers play a pivotal role in matching as many dogs with clients as possible.
 Responsible for up to the first two years of a puppy-in-training’s career, being a puppy-raiser is one of the most fulfilling ways to make a difference in someone else’s life.

 This year PADS has bred and trained a record number of puppies, in response to growing demand for assistance dogs.
-Over the past year, PADS has placed dogs with clients in a variety of working roles from service and hearing dogs with people with physical disabilities to intervention dogs that work with victim service teams or in schools.
+Over the past year, PADS has placed dogs with clients in a variety of working roles from service and hearing dogs with people with physical disabilities to accredited facility dogs that work with victim service teams or in schools.
 Even with the growing number of dogs moving through the training program, PADS’ wait list for applicants looking for an assistance dog remains closed.

 The Gulf Island Litter is turning 8 weeks old today, and the puppies are excited to meet the world and begin their working careers.
 Including this litter, there are approximately 10 puppies that will be needing raisers between now and Christmas.